glroyal/litebox/README.md

 * Drag the file index.html into an open browser window

-* *"Absorb what is useful, discard what is useless, and add what is specifically your own"* -- Bruce Lee

-##
+* Browse the source

 ## Computed HTML

-Computed HTML achieves native app performance by using [Element.innerHTML]([Element.innerHTML - Web APIs | MDN](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML)) as an interpreter to render layouts compiled in RAM.
+Computed HTML achieves native app performance by using [element.innerHTML]([Element.innerHTML - Web APIs | MDN](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML)) as an interpreter to render layouts compiled in RAM.

-It is orders of magnitude faster than conventional Dynamic HTML because it generates a custom DOM as a byproduct of rendering tags, instead of using slow JavaScript operators to manipulate a DOM in situ.
+It is orders of magnitude faster than conventional Dynamic HTML because instead of using JavaScript operators to build a DOM in situ, innerHTML builds the DOM as a byproduct of rendering the tags.

 Sub-second Time-To-Interactive (TTI) is typical for Computed HTML regardless of layout complexity.